aibrohim/idevs/README.md

 - For validating form elements before sending to server with pretty interesting message
 - For generating array of portfolio items into DOM
-- For toggling burger and menu of header in small screens
+- For toggling burger and menu of the header in small screens
 - For changing styles of header after scrolling the page
 - For showing screenshots in "Single Portfolio" screen
 - For initialization of slider

 ## External tools
-- TinySlider to make slider
+- TinySlider to make the slider